kyma-project/kyma/docs/serverless/08-03-bind-service-instance.md

 To create the binding, you will use ServiceBinding and ServiceBindingUsage custom resources (CRs) managed by the Service Catalog.

->**NOTE:** See the document on [provisioning and binding](/components/service-catalog/#details-provisioning-and-binding) to learn more about binding Service Instances to applications in Kyma.
+>**NOTE:** See the document on [provisioning and binding](/components/service-catalog/#details-provisioning-and-binding-flow) to learn more about binding ServiceInstances to applications in Kyma.

 ## Prerequisites